Towards Reasonable Concept Bottleneck Models: Experiments

+To establish references for task performance, we train a black-box model and a model trained from the ground-truth concepts (\baselinectoy).
+For hard concept representations, we include ACBM,\footnote{We use the implementation available in \href{https://github.com/mvandenhi/SCBM/tree/main}{SCBM's repository}.} and SCBM, using only the Amortized SCBM since it consistently outperforms the Global SCBM.
+We also evaluate embedding-based models: namely C$^2$BM, $\text{CGM}_{CD}$ that discovers a graph and its version that embeds a given graph ($\text{CGM}_{prior}$).
+Finally, we include a CBM, and to showcase the modularity of our side channel, a CBM with the side-channel (CBM+SC), as well as \proposedarch\ with and without it (\proposedarch\ w/o SC).
+Note that we tried including ECBM but were unable to reproduce satisfactory results with our backbone.

 \paragraph{Implementation Details.} All models are initialized from a shared backbone network, which is fine-tuned for a few epochs on the respective datasets and then frozen to ensure consistent feature extraction.
-For each dataset, we perform hyperparameter tuning; detailed hyperparameter configurations are provided in App.~\ref{app:implementdetails}.\footnote{We will release our code publicly upon acceptance to ensure full reproducibility.} The construction of masking pathways in StrNNs follows the algorithm found in Zuko~\citep{rozet2022zuko}.
-For baseline models such as SCBM and ACBM, we adopt the experimental settings from~\citep{vandenhirtz2024stochastic}.
-Notably, since the Amortized SCBM consistently outperforms the Global SCBM in their reported benchmarks, we include only the amortized variant in our evaluations. \TightenPar{1}
+For each dataset, we perform hyperparameter tuning; the selected configurations, detailed in App.~\ref{app:implementdetails},\footnote{Our code implementation can be found \href{https://github.com/NektariosKalampalikis/CREAM}{here.}} \textit{use sufficiently high dropout rates to remain interpretable}.
+The construction of masking pathways in StrNNs follows the algorithm found in Zuko~\citep{rozet2022zuko}.
+For all baseline models we adopt their proposed configurations.